-To account for these different scenarios, the American Welding Society (AWS), American Society of Mechanical Engineers (ASME), and other industry associations have developed classification systems for consumeables.
-Manufacturers still design and produce their own proprietary brands, but to keep everyone on the same page, the product names are cross-referenced to the applicable AWS and ASME classifications.
-For instance, a rod sold under the name "Pipemaster 60" will conform to the requirements of an "E-6010" classification.
-You can check out this electrode comparison chart (PDF) provided by Praxair to see how crossreferencing works.
+To account for all the possible, the American Welding Society (AWS), American Society of Mechanical Engineers (ASME), and other industry associations have developed classification systems for consumeables.
+Manufacturers still design and produce their own proprietary brands, of course, but just to keep everyone on the same page, all product names are cross-referenced to the applicable AWS and ASME classifications.
+For instance, a rod sold under the proprietary name "Pipemaster 60" will conform to the requirements of an "E-6010" classification.
+For more examples, check out this sales list posted by Hobart Brothers .

-Due to the multitude of choices, an experienced welder, weld technician or welding engineer will maintain a binder with the latest ordering charts from multiple manufacturers, spec sheets on each product, applicable AWS, ASME or other codes, and construction code requirements.
-That way he or she can quickly identify what's needed for each project.
+Due to the multitude of product choices out there, an experienced welder, weld technician or welding engineer will maintain a binder containing the latest order charts from multiple manufacturers or suppliers.
+The binder will likewise include product spec sheets that state compliance with particular AWS and ASME codes, as well as related construction code requirements.
+That way he or she can quickly identify what will work for a particular assignment or project.

-Yet even entry-level welders should be aware of the names of common filler rods, wire and electrodes, and know a little bit about how they're chosen and why they work for a particular assignment.
+Entry-level welders should learn the classification of common filler rods, wire and electrodes used by their companies or industry in general.
+They all should know a little bit about the classification vernacular.
 For example, you may be asked to fetch supplies from the storeroom, or order consumeables from a local welding supplier.
-At home, you may have decide for yourself how to complete a repair or fabrication.
+For DIY welders, this tutorial will expedite the process of making everyday repairs and fabrications.

 If you're new to the profession, you might be a little confused about the difference between an electrode and a filler rod.
 In stick welding, the filler rod and the electrode are one and the same.
-Electricity supplied by the machine energizes the rod (making it an electrode).
-The heated rod then melts into the molten pool created in the base metal.
-In oxy-fuel or TIG welding, however, there is a separate torch and filler rod.
-And in MIG welding, a spool of energized wire is fed by a gun, so the wire in this case serves as the electrode.
+Electricity supplied by a welding machine energizes the rod, which is attached to a metal clamp.
+The tip of the rod proceeds to melt into the molten pool generated in the joint the base metal.
+In oxy-fuel or TIG welding, however, the welder holds the filler rod in a separate hand.
+In this process, a gas torch produces a hot fire that melts the rod tip as both intersect at the joint of the object.
+In MIG welding, a spool of wire is fed by a gun.
+In this process the wire is heated by the electricity and melts at the tip into the molten pool.
+The wirefeed continues feeding more wire until the welder releases the trigger.

 (If you're still confused, take a moment to read about welding processes in the Skills to Learn section.)